 Epic Fail in Fundraising: Screwing Up Your Financial Assumptions, by @DaveParkerSEA

 Founder Feedback gives you insights from the startup trenches.

-In a post on his blog, Dave Parker, Co-Founder and CEO of Bundled.com and Director of the Seattle Founder Institute, provides a list of common failures entrepreneurs commit when presenting their financial assumptions to potential investors.
+In a post on his blog, Dave Parker, Co-Founder and CEO of Bundled.com and mentor for the Seattle Founder Institute, provides a list of common failures entrepreneurs commit when presenting their financial assumptions to potential investors.
 He explains that, while no startup financial model is expected to be accurate, a good model shows that you understand the key concepts, costs, assumptions, and other metrics that will help you be succesful.

 The original article was posted here.
 Below it is republished.